-We arrived in Tenakee Springs just before 8:00pm and the sun was still high in the sky.
-As we entered the harbor, we heard a few gun shots and spotted a few people wandering below the tide line.
+We arrived in Tenakee Springs just before 8:00pm and the sun was still high in the sky, though masked by clouds.
+As we entered the harbor, I heard a few gun shots and spotted a few people wandering below the tide line.

-Once we docked, we had one mission, to find the bar Joe had visited years prior.
-As we walked the streets, Joe explained to us that the town was free of cars.
-At that moment, we heard the sound of an engine behind us and stepped aside to watch an ATV pass us with one woman driving and one in the trailer it was pulling, both with shot guns over their shoulders.
+Once we docked, we had one mission for the evening, to find the bar Joe had visited years prior.
+As we walked the streets, Joe explained to us that the town was free of cars and at that moment, we heard the sound of an engine behind us and stepped aside to watch an ATV pass us.
+One woman was driving and a second woman was sitting in the trailer, pulled by the ATV, both carrying shot guns, slung over their shoulders.

-Dozens of homes line the shoreline, many with vegetable gardens surrounded by chicken wire to protect the crops from wildlife.
-The town also has a post office, bakery, a general store and a bathhouse, but no bar.
-When we asked a local, she informed us the hotel and bar burnt down a number of years ago.
+Dozens of homes line the shoreline of this town, many with vegetable gardens surrounded by chicken wire to protect the crops from wildlife.
+The town is small, with a population under 150, but complete with a post office, bakery, general store and a bathhouse, but no bar.
+After chatting with a local, she informed us the hotel and bar burnt down a number of years ago.

-When we left Tenakee Springs and headed for Glacier Bay, we re-entered the Icy Strait, so we continued to look for whales.
+When we left Tenakee Springs and headed for Glacier Bay, we re-entered the Icy Strait, which is whale territory, so we continued our search for Humpbacks.
 As we rounded Point Augusta, we finally spotted half a dozen whales.

-We had been watching the whales for about 5 minutes when we observed the whales swim away from one another, then dive and flip their flukes to the sky.
+We had been watching the whales for about 5 minutes when we observed them swim away from one another, then dive and flip their flukes to the sky.
 About 3 minutes later, we witnessed an amazing and rare behavior known as bubble feeding.